v12technology/fluxtion/docs/sections/performance.md

 # Introduction

-A Fluxtion event processor is a high performance event processor, below are the performance results for a test project.
+A Fluxtion can generate ahead of time high performance event processors that are suitable for the most demanding low latency environments.
+This section documents the performance results for a test project.

 Jmh is used to measure throughput per second and latency for a single calculation cycle.

 HdrHistogram is used to record latency percentiles for an execution run

 {: .info }
-All the results are in the nanosecond range as Fluxtion operates in the sub-microsecond range {: .fs-4 }
+**Results are in the nanosecond range as Fluxtion operates with sub-microsecond response times** {: .fs-4 }

 ## Summary results